 When you're jigging a lure you're always working - you never put the rod down.
 It's tiring stuff, jig fishing, so it's important that the rod is comfortable to use.
 It needs to be light, so a carbon blank is the way to go for a specialist jig rod.

-What you definitely don't want for jig fishing is a soft, through-actioned rod that well absorb all the energy that you're putting into it - that needs to be transferred to the jigging lure.
+What you definitely don't want for jig fishing is a soft, through-actioned rod that well absorb all the energy that you're putting into it - that needs to be transferred through the rod tip to the jigging lure.

 And as you'll be using braid lines the line guides should be ceramic lined and of the best quality to prevent grooving.

-If you casting your jig, then it's a matter of personal preference between a spinning reel and a conventional reel.
+If you're casting your jig lure, then it's a matter of personal preference between a spinning reel and a conventional reel.
 But if you're vertical jigging from a drifting boat then it's rather more clear cut - use a traditional multiplier reel.

 Why?
 Well, as you'll be using your reel largely as a winch to wind a heavy fish up from the depths, then the traditional reel - not having the bale arm of the spinning reel to turn the line through 90 degrees - will always be more efficient for this purpose.